Patina Perfection

 William Morris

-I had a quick stop at a Brocante earlier this week, at the bottom of a box of new stock was a beautiful silver galleried tray - heavy, great decoration, perfect size and ...
+On a quick stop at a Brocante shop, at the bottom of a box of new stock was a beautiful silver galleried tray - heavy, great decoration, perfect size and ...

 ...
 The patina!
 To die for!
 Years of use followed by years of storage had given this tray the most beautiful iridescent sheen, I could already picture it in a vignette with some hand blown bubbly glasses, a foxed mirror and candles' flickering light.